Gluten-free Buttermilk Pancakes

 In another bowl, mix eggs, buttermilk, oil and vanilla.
-Add the egg mixture to the flour mixture and combine well.
+Add egg mixture to the flour mixture and combine well.
 Do not overmix.

 Heat a skillet or griddle over medium heat and oil just enough to coat evenly.
 Drop batter by 1/4 cups onto a hot griddle or pan.
-Cook until the pancakes are dry on the edges and bubbly.
+Cook until pancakes are dry on the edges and covered with bubbles.
 Flip and cook the other side until golden brown.
 Oil the pan again only if necessary.
 (Reusing the pan without oil will result in a smooth golden brown coloring.)